 Please see below for sample premiums for $100,000 coverage.
 We encourage you to enroll in the plan because as long as you are enrolled, future elections up to the guarantee issue amounts during Annual Open Enrollment do not require health questions.

-Age | Monthly Deduction |
+| Age | Monthly Deduction |

-25 | $6.00 |
+| 25 | $6.00 |

-35 | $9.40 |
+| 35 | $9.40 |

-45 | $24.90 |
+| 45 | $24.90 |

-55 | $66.00 |
+| 55 | $66.00 |

 The basic and voluntary life benefits reduce due to age based on the schedule below.
 The change will take place on January 1 following the 70th birthday.

 You have the opportunity to continue your life insurance benefit should you separate employment with Effingham County Schools if certain conditions are met and if application and premium payment is made within 31 days of your coverage end date.
 You may either port your policy to an individual term life plan or convert your policy to a whole life plan upon separation.
-Additional information regarding these two options may be obtained by contacting Unum or by visiting the Resources page.
+Additional information regarding these two options may be obtained by contacting Unum or by visiting the Resources page at effinghamschoolsbenefits.com/resources.

 The Effingham County Schools Vision Plan with MetLife provides a benefit for an exam, either contact lenses or eyeglass lenses, and frames.
 If you see an in-network provider, you pay a copay for your standard eye exam/lenses/frames, and the plan pays a benefit of up to $130 for frames, and contact lenses.
 Additional copays apply for eyeglass lens options.
 Dependent children can be covered to age 26.

-Access www.metlife.com/vision to locate provider network information.
+Visit the MetLife Vision website at www.metlife.com/vision to locate provider network information.
 Select the VSP Choice Network.

-Vision Summary of Benefits | In-Network |
+| Vision Summary of Benefits | In-Network |

 Exam